christophercheng/Crushmaven/README.md

 It utilized a PostgreSQL database and Memcached caching on backend and Jquery / Javscript on the front-end.

 The social algorithms were implemented inside of Django views.
-Interactivity on the front-end were implemented with client side Jquery Javascript and Ajax calls.
+Interactivity on the front-end were implemented with client side Jquery Javascript and Ajax calls embedded inside Django's templates.

 3rd Party integrations included Facebook (GraphQL, Facebook Oath2 User Authentication) and PayPal for payments.